Blackstone names adviser to chase Australia deals

-MELBOURNE Global private equity fund Blackstone Group LP (BX.N) said it has appointed James Carnegie, a former partner at top-tier Australian private equity firm Archer Capital, as a senior adviser as the firm chases buyout opportunities in Australia.
+MELBOURNE, Sept 10 Global private equity fund Blackstone Group LP said it has appointed James Carnegie, a former partner at top-tier Australian private equity firm Archer Capital, as a senior adviser as the firm chases buyout opportunities in Australia.

 Michael Chae, Blackstone's head of private equity for Asia-Pacific, said Carnegie would strengthen the group's pursuit of opportunities in Australia.